 If you have any information to share about the routes you've climbed, please contact the editors of GB+ or message me personally.

 The character of the climbing is totally unique.
-The crashing waves, the terraces of stone, and thorny pandanus plants all contribute to the exotic feel of this place.
+The crashing waves, terraces of stone, and thorny pandanus plants all contribute to the exotic feel of this place.
 Although the Dragon Cave has a character all its own, it could be compared to the Gunks of New York state and Mt.
-Arapiles of southern Australia for its rock type and inordinate traditional style.
+Arapiles of southern Australia for its rock type and climbing style.
 Most of the cliffs are less than 30m tall, and the solid portions shorter still, but a few bigger, more adventurous climbs do exist.
-Many of the crags are separated by 5-10 minutes that involve a lot of boulder hopping, scrambling, and sometimes even traversing, which can be treacherous for the inexperienced outdoorsman.
+Many of the crags are separated by 5-10 minutes that involve a lot of boulder hopping, scrambling, and sometimes even traversing, which can be treacherous for the inexperienced recreationalist.

 Snacks and drinks may be purchased at the north parking area, but this is limited to instant noodles, canned bean congee, water, beer, and other cheap beverages.
 Highly recommend packing your own food.